catduckgnaf/springboard-dev/.devcontainer/library-scripts/quick-commands.md

 flask stop

-# to set up pgadmin4 (if you don't know, you don't need it, if you know you probably don't need it even more)
+# to set up pgadmin4 (if you don't know, you don't need it, if you know you what it is, then you probably don't need it)

 sudo /usr/pgadmin4/bin/setup-web.sh